-Having come into my own for Denver social media marketing at just about the same time as all of these breweries, I can’t help but notice the marketing tactics used by the various companies.
+Having come into my own for digital marketing at just about the same time as all of these breweries, I can’t help but notice the marketing tactics used by the various companies.
 Just like any new venture, micro breweries start off their existence with very little time or money to throw towards expensive marketing campaigns.
 Instead of standing toe to toe with the big 3 beer giants when it comes to marketing, our savvy Colorado breweries have turned to social media and other inbound marketing tactics to create an entirely new micro brew counter-culture!

 Over the coming weeks I will be providing miniature case studies on some of my favorite micro breweries around the state, focusing on how they’re marketing themselves and their products!
 You’d be surprised at how many of them are utilizing some sort of inbound marketing tactic rather than traditional!
 And the best part is they probably don’t even know it!

 Great Divide Brewing Company- The Stats:

 Location: Downtown Denver, 22nd & Arapahoe

 Brewing Since: 1994